All Episodes

 So we define deviancy down.

-Now, some people may like that, but the fact is the standards by which a society governs itself and defines itself uh can go by the wayside.
+Now, some people may like that, but the fact is the standards by which a society governs itself and defines itself can go by the wayside.

-And by the way, that you know, you can define uh character, integrity, one of the best definitions of it I've heard is doing the right thing when nobody's looking.
+One of the best definitions of it I've heard is doing the right thing when nobody's looking.

 A lot of people can do the right thing when everybody's looking at them.

-A lot of people when they have an audience, and they know people's eyes are on them, they'll do their best to do the right thing.
+A lot of people, when they have an audience, they know people's eyes are on them.

-Character integrity is doing the right thing when nobody is looking.
+Character, integrity is doing the right thing when nobody is looking.

-So if if a public official, elected official doesn't have the integrity to do what's right in private, then how do we know that his lack of respect for what's right won't carry over into his elected office?
+So if a public official, an elected official doesn't have the integrity to do what's right in private, then how do we know that his lack of respect for what's right won't carry over into his elected office?

-We have we have standards.
+We have standards.

-Now the political equation on the presence of morality in the Republican Party is simply this.
+Now, the political equation on the presence of morality in the Republican Party is simply this.

-Uh a lot of morality is rooted in religion.
+A lot of morality is rooted in religion.

 And the Republican Party is the home of the Christian right.